ryanthekind/hello-world/README.md

 Hello guys!

 I'm working towards being a programmer.
-I'm working on a web app development certification and I'm working to chnage the future of tech for the better.
+I'm working on a web app development certification and someday I hope to be a fantastic programmer.